warp-ds/drive/DEPRECATIONS.md

 # These Fabric css rules will no longer be supported or need rethinking in Warp

+### aspect ratio

+- aspect-w and aspect-h are deprecated in favor of the aspect-1/1 form
+- aspect-none - no support, not needed anymore since we have more responsive breakpoint support

+### focus ring
+- focus-ring :: prefer focusable

 ### Flex

 These are TW2 selectors, TW3 and other utility CSS have moved on in syntax.